About us

 UX/UI designer

 César is a young visual and web designer from Medellín, Colombia.
-Professional graduated from the Fundación Universitaria Bellas Artes, he is passionate about creative code and interactive graphical interfaces.
+A graduate from the Fundación Universitaria Bellas Artes, he is passionate about creative code and interactive graphical interfaces.
 He seeks to give life and movement to the graphic elements to tell stories and offer unique experiences to the user.

 Read bio